“To make a great film you need three things:

 What Is Creativity?

 This is one of the great conundrums of life, as it draws on the very essence of being human.
-Many great thinkers have dedicated much time to exploring this question, delving into concepts such as God, the Universal Subconscious, human psychology, problem solving, the contrasts with logic and reason, individual expressions of joie de vivre, communication, ritual, mythology, evolutionary progress, the Spirit in Man, a trinitarian-relationship between artist, performance and the audience, history and future predictions.
+Many great thinkers have dedicated much time to exploring this question, delving into concepts such as God, the Universal Subconscious, human psychology, problem solving, the contrasts with logic and reason, individual expressions of joie de vivre, communication, ritual, mythology, evolutionary progress, the Spirit in Man, a trinitarian-relationship between artist, performance and the audience, plus history and future predictions.

 For the purposes of describing Creativity in relation to a corporate video production service, may we suggest here a relatively concise summary that comprises two aspects: workflows & processes, and the ‘lightbulb’ moment?